Crime Foreseeability Premises Liability Litigation Sample Chapter

 Crime Foreseeability is a Statistical Concept

-For the purposes of premises liability litigation, crime foreseeability is defined here as a statistical concept.
+For premises security litigation, the term crime foreseeability is defined here as a statistical concept.
 A statistical concept, in the broad sense, is an evaluation of potential that relies on experience and interpretation using both quantitative and qualitative methods.
 Such an evaluation usually requires numerical crime data and statistics, but it must also employ a balancing process that weighs other relevant criteria in a prescribed manner.

 The purpose of describing this concept is to present a framework in which relevant data is recognized and assigned a weight in a crime foreseeability evaluation.
 The emphasis is not on presenting a complete discussion of foreseeability in every situation, but on developing a cohesive methodology that will result in a sound assessment of whether crime on a particular property or business was reasonably foreseeable.

 First, a brief discussion of the definitions used for quantitative and qualitative methods of evaluation is in order.

-Quantitative analysis involves the study of numerical statistics reporting the crime history of a site and surrounding neighborhood.
+Quantitative analysis involves the study of numerical statistics reporting the crime history of a site and the surrounding neighborhood.
 While extremely valuable in assessing high rates of crime, this type of analysis can comment only on past reported and documented incidents.

-Security experts recognize that a review of past criminal incident history is important for assessing future crime potential.
-However, experts also know that statistics alone can be insensitive to considerations such as changes in the use of a facility, new management, construction, and rapid changes in the character of the neighborhood; it thus may not provide a completely reliable picture of the current risk of crime.
+Security experts recognize that a review of past criminal incident history is important to assessing future crime potential.
+However, experts also know that statistics alone can be insensitive to considerations such as changes in the use of a facility, new management, new security measures, construction, and rapid changes in the character of the neighborhood; it thus may not provide a completely reliable picture of the current risk of crime.

-Quantitative analysis requires a decision-making process for processing raw crime statistics.
-Guidelines are needed to identify the type of crime to be evaluated, as well as the geographic limitations, and time period.
+Quantitative analysis requires a decision-making process for processing the raw crime statistics.
+Guidelines are needed to identify the type of crime to be evaluated, as well as the geographic limitations, and timeframe.

-A widely read research paper was put forth as a standard many years ago stated flatly that the proper method for assessing crime foreseeability was to research all stranger-to-stranger crimes, within a one-mile radius of the subject property, within the last two-years.
+A widely read research paper was put forth as a standard many years ago stating flatly that the proper method for assessing crime foreseeability was to research all stranger-to-stranger crimes, within a one-mile radius of the subject property, within the last two years.